Jammu and Kashmir Legislative Council: Functions

 The Council was required to decide on any appropriation bill sent by the Assembly within 14 days.
-Legislation not concerning appropriations may be decided upon within three months.
+Legislation not concerning appropriations was decided upon within three months.
 Whether a bill was an ordinary bill or a money bill was decided by the Speaker of the Vidhan Sabha.

 Nevertheless, the Vidhan Parishad had some influence over the state of Jammu and Kashmir.
 The main powers of the council were: